Essential and current information about the MCAT is provided by the AAMC.

 Are fee waivers available for the MCAT?

-The AAMC offers a Fee Assistance Program (FAP) for students.
-Students who are approved for the FAP can register for the MCAT at a reduced rate.
+The AAMC offers a Fee Assistance Program (FAP).
+Applicants approved for the FAP can register for the MCAT at a reduced rate.
 More information can be obtained from the AAMC FAP Home

 Are testing accommodations available for the MCAT?